Vector Transport Free Riemannian LBFGS for Optimization on Symmetric Positive Definite Matrix Manifolds: Simulations for Larger Sample Size and Dimensionality

 \section{Simulations for Larger Sample Size and Dimensionality}

-Tables \ref{table_RiemMax_100n2_K2_expm} and \ref{table_RiemMax_100n2_K2_taylor} report the average simulation results for large sample size, i.e., $N=100n^2$.
+Tables 2 and 3, in this Supplementary Material, report the average simulation results for large sample size, i.e., $N=100n^2$.
 In these tables, exponential map and Taylor approximation for retraction are used, respectively.
 We also have reported results for large dimensionality $d=100$ in these two tables.